We lift the stigma around female hygiene to empower girls and help them reach their full academic potential and become strong leaders.

 engage in peer-to-peer education.

-Participants also receive donated sustainable sanitary products from Lunapads’ One4Her Program to promote proper hygiene and prevent absences from school.
+Participants also receive reusable sanitary products to promote proper hygiene and prevent absences from school.
+MSG strives to offers the communities we work in with several different options such as reusable pads and menstrual cups.

 Dining for Female Hygiene